espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/bt_spp_initiator/README.md

 | Supported Targets | ESP32 |
 | ----------------- | ----- |

-# ESP-IDF BT-SPP-INITATOR demo
+# ESP-IDF BT-SPP-INITATOR Example

-This is the demo for user to use ESP_APIs to create a **Serial Port Protocol** (**SPP**) initiator and we aggregate **Secure Simple Pair** (**SSP**) into this demo to show how to use SPP when creating your own APPs.
+This example is to show how to use the APIs of **Serial Port Protocol** (**SPP**) to create an SPP initiator which performs as a client. we aggregate **Secure Simple Pair** (**SSP**) into this example to show how to use SPP when creating your own APPs.
+We also provide the example `bt_spp_acceptor` or the example `bt_spp_vfs_acceptor` to create an SPP acceptor which performs as a server.
+In fact, you can create SPP acceptors and SPP initiators on a single device at the same time.

 ## How to use example

 ### Hardware Required

 This example is designed to run on commonly available ESP32 development board, e.g. ESP32-DevKitC.
-To operate it should be connected to an SPP Acceptor running on another device.
+To operate the example, you should be connect to an SPP acceptor running on a smartphone, a computer or on another ESP32 development board.

 ### Configure the project
+1. Open the project configuration menu:
 ```
 idf.py menuconfig
 ```

+2. Enable the SPP functionality by choosing the path as following:

+`Component config --> Bluetooth --> Bluedroid Options --> SPP`.

+3. SSP is enabled as default in this example.
+If you prefer the legacy pairing, you can disable it in the following path.

-In `menuconfig` path: `Coponent config --> Bluetooth--> Bluedroid Options -->SPP` and `Coponent config --> Bluetooth--> Bluedroid Options -->Secure Simple Pair`.
+`Component config --> Bluetooth--> Bluedroid Options --> Secure Simple Pair`.

 ### Build and Flash